Rent safe and private dog parks hosted by locals

 The American Staffordshire Terrier is very friendly and social with strangers and very friendly and social with children.
 When living with an American Staffordshire Terrier, 81% of our owners said a large house with a fenced yard is the best environment.
 Additionally, 32% of owners said an apartment or condominium with regular walks is also acceptable.

-This dog is moderately trainable and learns commands with consistent training.
+This AKC breed is moderately trainable and learns commands with consistent training.
 Owners say the American Staffordshire Terrier learns best with positive reinforcement (treats, praise, rewards), consistent daily training routines, and the use of training aids (e.g., harnesses, leashes, training collars).

 When it comes to exercise, 46% of Sniffspot owners say their American Staffordshire Terrier benefits from moderate amounts of exercise, like regular walks and play sessions.
-The Sniffspot American Staffordshire Terrier community would recommend this dog breed to first-time dog owners.
+The Sniffspot American Staffordshire Terrier community would recommend this dog breed to first-time dog owners, though prospective owners should be aware of potential breed restrictions in some areas.

 Originally bred in England for blood sports like bull-baiting, these dogs were crossed with terriers to enhance their agility and fighting prowess.
 Despite their fighting origins, they were selectively bred to be human-friendly, as dogs that harmed people during fights were eliminated.
 When these dogs arrived in the United States, they were used for fighting but also found roles as versatile working dogs on the new American frontier.